Diplecogaster tonstricula: Description

-In shape this species has the triangular head, long body and small posteriorly positioned dorsal and anal fins typical of clingfishes.
-It was classified in the genus Diplecogaster because it has the features that John Carmon Briggs used to define this genus in 1955, these include 31/2 gill slits, a double disked sucker, the counts of spines and rays in its dorsal and anal fins, the lack of an opercular spine and its dentition lacking in incisors or canine teeth.
+In terms of its shape, this species exhibits the characteristic triangular head, elongated body, and small dorsal and anal fins positioned toward the rear, as often seen in clingfishes.
+It was classified within the genus Diplecogaster due to the features defined by John Carmon Briggs in 1955 for this genus.
+These characteristics include having 31/2 gill slits, a double disked sucker, specific counts of spines and rays in its dorsal and anal fins, the absence of an opercular spine, and its dentition lacking incisors or canine teeth.

 Distribution

 Diplecogaster tonstricula has been recorded from Senegal and the Canary Islands in the eastern North Atlantic Ocean.
 In the Canaries it has been recorded off the islands of El Hierro, Tenerife and Fuerteventura.
 It is thought that the species will be found to be more widespread than its current known distribution.

 Habitat and biology

 Diplecogaster tonstricula has been collected and seen at depths of 10–38 m mostly where there is hard substrate.
 This species has been observed to be facultative cleaner of larger fishes such as moray eels and serranids.